roimartins/onebenthicdb/README.md

 INNER JOIN faunal_data.aphia as a ON wt.aphia_aphiaid = a.aphiaid
 INNER JOIN faunal_data.worrms as w ON w.validaphiaid = a.worrms_validaphiaid
 WHERE su.surveyname = 'Area 222 2011' ORDER by s.samplecode

+# To find column names for table?
+SELECT column_name
+FROM information_schema.columns
+WHERE table_schema = 'faunal_data'
+AND table_name = 'worrms'